 Investing in Tomorrow's Workforce Today!

-Join us for a breakfast event dedicated to exploring the future of our workforce by focusing on our youngest members - children!
-This event will highlight the importance of quality early childhood education and its transformative impact on society and the economy.
-We will delve into the insights from the book "Love to Learn: The Transformative Power of Care and Connection in Early Education" to understand how nurturing care and meaningful connections in early education can shape the future.
+This event will highlight the critical importance of quality early childhood education and its transformative impact on society and the economy.
+Together we will explore key insights from the book "Love to Learn: The Transformative Power of Care and Connection in Early Education" to understand how nurturing care and meaningful connections in early education can shape the future.

-Featuring a Keynote Address with Author Isabelle Hau!
+Featured Keynote Address with Author Isabelle Hau!

 Isabelle Hau has built her career at the intersection of learning, innovation, and impact—leading philanthropic investments in global education, advising AI companies, and currently directing one of the most future-focused education initiatives in the world: the Stanford Accelerator for Learning.
 She doesn’t just talk about the future of learning—she helps build it.
 Her work bridges cutting-edge science, real-world practice, and ethical AI innovation in ways that are both deeply human and globally relevant.